 Smart guns, yay or nay?

-Sign a will with a touch of a finger
+Sign a will with the touch of a finger